Radiator, staircase down to ground floor, doors to:-

 Window to front, radiator, built in eye level storage cupboard, access to loft space.

-Accessed from both bedrooms one and two, radiator, two piece white suite comprising close coupled macerator WC and wall mounted wash hand basin with tiled splash back.
+Two piece white suite comprising close coupled macerator WC and wall mounted wash hand basin with tiled splash back.

 2.84m x 1.93m (9'4 x 6'4)